Showers? Where We’re Going We Don’t Need Showers… Adventures in Washing in Mongolia

 There are other products, such as dry shampoos which will wash your hair without water, that you can investigate if you really can’t go without a hair wash.
 We didn’t bother.
 Things like towels are entirely necessary but tend to bulk out your luggage and we wanted to travel as light as possible.

 In terms of clothing to pack, we found that layering was a really good idea.
-It might be worth considering merino wool clothes which are lightweight but also a natural product, so will help keep warm… and minimise packing.
-The fabric is anti-microbial so you can wear the same clothes for several days running and they won’t smell.
 You will want to wear socks in bed, along with thermal pyjamas, and as many duvets and blankets as can be squeezed into the van.

 It was difficult – initially – to leave our comfort zone and get used to very basic toilets as well as go without washing, but actually we surprised ourselves at how quickly we just got stuck in.
 We had a remarkable – and hugely enjoyable – adventure.